drdaemos/xc5-docs/en/basics/index.md

 The Basics section shows how to achieve typical tasks when you edit your X-Cart store:

-*   {% link "Creating new page" rJlvE4frP %} and {% link "How to find out what page is currently running" HJC4EzSP %} from the PHP script;
+*   {% link "Creating new page" ref_hTAS4T58 %} and {% link "How to find out what page is currently running" ref_NSX80pbi %} from the PHP script;
-*   Understanding what is a {% link "controller" HJ7rV4GHD %}, {% link "model" ryb0BNzHv %} and {% link "viewer" S1xfIEMSD %} classes in terms of X-Cart;
+*   Understanding what is a {% link "controller" ref_RKbC8TCE %}, {% link "model" ref_MVBTmPq1 %} and {% link "viewer" ref_lSwzIJDv %} classes in terms of X-Cart;
-*   How to {% link "access data" SkxtrEMSD %} submitted in the request;
+*   How to {% link "access data" ref_GEZTuiXU %} submitted in the request;
-*   Introduction to {% link "Flexy template engine" By7c4NMSw %} used in X-Cart;
+*   Introduction to {% link "Flexy template engine" ref_9W1MWCTr %} used in X-Cart;
-*   Understanding how to {% link "initialize X-Cart" ByzbINMrv %} in the external script and then use its functions there;
+*   Understanding how to {% link "initialize X-Cart" ref_5xBROryM %} in the external script and then use its functions there;
-*   {% link "Pulling info from X-Cart database" Hy7KSNzSD %};
+*   {% link "Pulling info from X-Cart database" ref_KnAVgqwp %};
-*   How to work with products in customer and admin areas: {% link "adding new property to a product" HkNRX4fHD %}, {% link "showing set of products on a page" r1WgHEMrv %}, {% link "working with product attributes" H1LZL4fBw %};
+*   How to work with products in customer and admin areas: {% link "adding new property to a product" ref_3JZ7G9pX %}, {% link "showing set of products on a page" ref_oiPWRgK7 %}, {% link "working with product attributes" ref_J6yGtklA %};
-*   How to create new entities and work with them: {% link "creating new entity" rJQL4NfBv %}, {% link "displaying list of entities in admin area" r1gxrVzSv %}, {% link "creating a page for an entity editing" SJMHS4MHD %};
+*   How to create new entities and work with them: {% link "creating new entity" ref_bLTPBiUl %}, {% link "displaying list of entities in admin area" ref_ll2CSeNK %}, {% link "creating a page for an entity editing" ref_G9sr7Iig %};
-*   How to work with images: {% link "using image widget" r1tJLEzSv %} and {% link "working with image resizing routine" HySb8VMBw %};
+*   How to work with images: {% link "using image widget" ref_24TXeJ3l %} and {% link "working with image resizing routine" ref_2lXyWqK6 %};
-*   How to work with {% link "user info" HkXYEVGHD %} and {% link "authorization" SkmZIEfHw %};
+*   How to work with {% link "user info" ref_VakqbUeT %} and {% link "authorization" ref_77b71Fax %};
-*   {% link "How to work with sessions" H1M8NfBv %};
+*   {% link "How to work with sessions" ref_qr5mhX2y %};
-*   {% link "Making request to external services" Hkz-BVMBP %};
+*   {% link "Making request to external services" ref_8ugTVMAd %};
-*   {% link "Making dependencies between modules" BJeWBNzHv %}.
+*   {% link "Making dependencies between modules" ref_D53Px4LB %}.